Edwin Hubble: Accusations concerning Lemaître's priority

-In 2011, the journal Nature reported claims that Hubble had played a role in the redaction of key parts of the translation of Lemaître's 1927 paper, which stated what is now called Hubble's Law and also gave observational evidence for it.
+In 2011, the journal Nature reported claims that Hubble might have played a role in the redaction of key parts of the 1931 English translation of Lemaître's 1927 paper, which formulated what was later called Hubble's law and also gave observational evidence.
 Historians quoted in the article were skeptical that the redactions were part of a campaign to ensure Hubble retained priority.
 However, the observational astronomer Sidney van den Bergh published a paper suggesting that while the omissions may have been made by a translator, they may still have been deliberate.

-In November 2011, the astronomer Mario Livio reported in Nature that documents in the Lemaître archive demonstrated that the redaction had indeed been carried out by Lemaître himself, who apparently saw little point in including scientific content which had already been reported by Hubble.
-This, however, does not detract from the fact that Lemaître published in French, without such omissions, two years prior to Hubble.
+In November 2011, the astronomer Mario Livio reported in Nature that a letter he found in the Lemaître archive demonstrated that the redaction had been made by Lemaître himself, who apparently saw no point in publishing scientific content which had already been reported in 1929 by Hubble.
+However, the fact remains that Lemaître published the law in French, two years prior to Hubble.

-Attempt at obtaining the Nobel Prize
+Campaign to obtain a Nobel Prize

-At the time, the Nobel Prize in Physics did not recognize work done in astronomy.
-Hubble spent much of the later part of his career attempting to have astronomy considered an area of physics, instead of being its own science.
-He did this largely so that astronomers—including himself—could be recognized by the Nobel Prize Committee for their valuable contributions to astrophysics.
+During Hubble's life the Nobel Prize in Physics did not cover astronomy.
+Hubble spent much of the later part of his career attempting to have astronomy considered part of physics, instead of being a separate science.
+He did this largely so that astronomers—including himself—could be recognized by the Nobel Committee for their contributions to astrophysics.
 This campaign was unsuccessful in Hubble's lifetime, but shortly after his death, the Nobel Prize Committee decided that astronomical work would be eligible for the physics prize.
-However, the prize is not one that can be awarded posthumously.
+However, the Nobel prize is not awarded posthumously.